dhicks/orus/paper/oru_paper.md

 All together, interdisciplinary research may be difficult, to the point of being highly impractical, without specific interventions or institutional designs to mitigate these logistical, conceptual, and political problems.
 Even if successful interdisciplinary research can bring the epistemic and social benefits that it is supposed to, these may not be worth the costs required in particular cases.
 So, all things considered, in particular cases multidisciplinarity might be preferable to interdisciplinarity.

+# Acknowledgments #

+DJH's postdoctoral fellowship at UC Davis was funded by a gift to the university from Elsevier.
+The funder had no influence on the design, data collection, analysis, or interpretation of this study.